ModernMAK/ArduinoGamepad/README.md

 An attempt at a GamePad.

-At the moment, Im only shotting for 2 directional pad-like gamepad.
+At the moment, Im only shooting for 2 directional pad-like gamepad.

 The circuit is the same for all buttons.